as11884/american-basket-option/README.md

 # American and European Basket Option Pricing with Longstaff-Schwartz Method

 This project provides a comprehensive framework for pricing American and European basket options using the Longstaff-Schwartz (LSM) method with Monte Carlo simulation.
 It supports multiple correlated assets, flexible basket structures, and customizable regression bases for the LSM algorithm.
-The code is modular and extensible, making it easy to add new pricing methods, such as neural network-based regression, for comparison and research purposes.
+The code is modular and extensible, making it easy to add new pricing methods, for comparison and research purposes.

 ## Features
 - **Correlated Geometric Brownian Motion (GBM) Simulation**: Simulate price paths for multiple assets with customizable covariance/correlation structures.